ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 | Financial Services Cloud with policy framework | No | No. Stepping stone to Financial Services, but no in-place upgrade. | Yes |
 {: caption="Table 2.
 Supported features for vCenter Server instances, Security and Compliance Readiness Bundle instances, and VMware Regulated Workloads" caption-side="top"}

-[^nsxedi]:You cannot order new instances of vCenter Server 6.7 with NSX-T.
+[^nsxedi]: NSX-T is not supported for new deployments of vCenter Server instances with vSphere 6.7

 ## Related links
 {: #inst_comp_chart-related}